 The Town's sidewalk network includes approximately 130 linear-kilometres within three unique urban areas.
-Of the 130 kilometres, 112 kilometres are maintained and 18 kilometres are posted and not maintained.
-Although there is no formally adopted Town standard outlining the minimum level of service requirement for winter control of sidewalks, the Town tries to clear all sidewalks within 24 hours after a winter event.
+Of the 130 kilometres, 112 kilometres are maintained and 18 kilometres are posted and not maintained

 The maintained parking lots are located throughout the communities of Keswick, Sutton, Pefferlaw and Port Bolster as listed in the appendices.
 Parking lots are maintained according to their respective uses and are typically cleared prior to the opening of the facility.